getAlby/jim/README.md

 ## Run on Fly

-> NOTE: it's recommended to use a separate Alby Hub instance if you wish to run Alby Jim.

 1. Get a fly account and install flyctl
 2. Clone or download this repository.
 3. Update fly.toml to have a different app name
 4. Open a terminal and navigate to the repository folder you cloned/downloaded.
 Run `fly launch`
-5. Set your fly secrets: `fly secrets set ALBYHUB_URL="" ALBYHUB_NAME="" AUTH_TOKEN="" BASE_URL="https://YOURAPPNAME.fly.dev"`
+5. Set your fly secrets: `fly secrets set ALBYHUB_URL="your-albyhub-url.example.com" AUTH_TOKEN="eyJhbGciOiJIUzI1NiIsInR5c....RvM" BASE_URL="https://YOURAPPNAME.fly.dev"`.

+> If you use Alby Cloud, you also need to set `ALBYHUB_NAME="YOUR_ALBYHUB_NAME"` to route requests to your specific hub.

 You can get the ALBYHUB_URL, AUTH_TOKEN and ALBYHUB_NAME by logging into Alby Hub and Going to settings -> Developer.
-ALBYHUB_NAME is only needed for Alby Cloud-hosted Alby Hubs.

 ### Updating